gregoryywang/transmission-qr/readme.md

 # Transmission-QR

+## Try it out!

+This app can be found here: https://transmission-qr.onrender.com Due to server resources may take up to a minute to load.

 ## Overview
 This project is a web-based application that enables the transmission of files via QR codes.
 Whereas most apps of this type use QR codes as merely a way of transmitting the download URL of the file, this app transmits the actual data of the file in the QR codes itself.
 It consists of two main components: a sender and a receiver.
 The sender can convert any file into a series of QR codes, which are then displayed on the screen.
 The receiver can scan these QR codes using a camera and reconstruct the original file.